readthedocs/readthedocs.org/docs/user/guides/set-up-single-sign-on-saml.rst

    * :guilabel:`Name ID format`: ``EmailAddress``
    * Leave the rest of the fields as default.

-6. Optionally you can add the following "attribute statements" to be used when creating a new user:
+6. Add the following "attribute statements" to be used when creating a new user:

    .. csv-table::
       :header: "Name", "Format", "Value"

+      "user.id", "Basic", "user.id"
       "user.firstName", "Basic", "user.firstName"
       "user.lastName", "Basic", "user.lastName"